 The whole core of the misunderstanding in the supposed agreement between Mach's principle and the general theory of relativity probably lies in the overly straightforward identification of gravity and inertia.
 In §2.1 we have shown that gravity and inertia are "two sides of the same coin" and that they have a common physical nature, it cannot be inferred from this that they are completely identical.
 In the general theory of relativity, it is not true that when gravity ceases to act, inertia ceases to exist.
-Metric tensor g also (which is always non-zero) can in this case be placed on the diagonal shape that "dik t U is" normal inertia bodies is known from the special theory of relativity.
+Metric tensor g ik (which is always non-zero) can in this case be placed on the diagonal shape, which "dictates" to bodies the coommon inertia, known from the special theory of relativity.
 The only thing that is affected by the distribution and motion of matter are the geometric properties of spacetime, and thus determination of (local) inertial frames of reference of individual bodies.

 When it became clear that Mach's principle in its original strong version was not contained in Einstein's general theory of relativity, physicists split into roughly three groups.
 Some simply rejected Mach's